 For the most part, Toyota’s maintenance plan recommends that you get your car serviced every 6 months or 5,000 miles, whichever comes first.
 If you use conventional oil, you’ll have an oil change at each service.
 If you use synthetic oil, you only need an oil change at every other service.

 At the very least, you’ll get a tire rotation and fluid inspection, but some services will include more items.
 Remember, you get that period of free maintenance at the beginning.
 So how much does a Toyota 25,000-mile service cost?
 It actually shouldn’t cost anything if you bring it in right on time – the Toyota maintenance plan is free for the first 2 years or 25,000 miles.
 But if you drive infrequently, your car might not have that many miles when the two-year time limit runs out.

 If that’s the case, you could pay between $75 and $150 for a 25,000-mile service, depending on what needs to be done and where you go.
 A 30,000-mile service is usually more involved.
 A 30,000-mile service for a Corolla can cost between $503 and $602, according to RepairPal.

 Another large part of owning a vehicle is dealing with repairs.
 Unfortunately, the perfect car that doesn’t break down doesn’t exist.
 When you buy a new or used car, the sticker price isn’t all that you’ll pay to own it.

 Fortunately, Toyota’s repair costs are low compared to other brands.
-The Japanese manufacturer is focused on making reliable vehicles that can be repaired easily, and that’s good for the wallet.
+The Japanese manufacturer is focused on making reliable vehicles that can be repaired easily, which is good for the wallet.

 Here are some common repairs for a Toyota Camry (via RepairPal):